mjang/documentation-theme-jekyll/_docs/overview/get-started.md

 1. In the admin console try adjusting the hosted pages by adding your own logo to see how you can configure the registration and login experience.

-1. Now try using the [Authentication API's]({{ site.baseurl }}/apis/apis) to use your own login and registration pages instead of the hosted pages.
+1. Now try using the [Authentication APIs]({{ site.baseurl }}/apis/apis) to use your own login and registration pages instead of the hosted pages.